How to Sign Quantum Messages: Introduction

-Both questions are answered affirmatively in our work, as detailed in Sec.~\ref{sec:QPKE}.
+Both questions are answered affirmatively in our work by incorporating time-dependence, as detailed in Sec.~\ref{sec:QPKE}.
 In Constructions \ref{con:Asy} \& \ref{con:pure-state}, keys are publicly verifiable and thus ciphertexts exhibit no decryption errors, addressing the first question.
 Furthermore, Construction \ref{con:pure-state} is CKPA-secure and is based on PRFSs, addressing the second question.
-Our approach also has the advantage of being more generally applicable to any quantum public-key scheme and achieving a stronger level of security.
+Our approach also has the advantage of being more generally applicable to any quantum public-key scheme and achieving a stronger level of security, demonstrating the effectiveness of time as a cryptographic tool.

+{Another related notion is signatures with certified deletion \cite{MPY23}.
+In this protocol, the receiver of a signature can perform an operation to delete the signature, producing a certificate that verifies the deletion.
+In our case, the signature is invalidated after a certain period regardless of the receiver's actions.
+Note that the techniques of certified deletion cannot be used to sign a quantum message, as otherwise, it would imply a standard signature scheme of quantum messages. }